cwilliams-systems/cwilliams-systems/README.md

 Computer Science fundamentals

 Goals:
-Transfer into Computer Science at Colorado School of Mines Specialize in systems / GPU / ML infrastructure
-Intern in high-performance computing (NVIDIA target)
+Transfer into Computer Science at Colorado School of Mines, Specialize in systems / GPU / ML infrastructure and Intern in high-performance computing (NVIDIA target)

 LinkedIn profile: https://www.linkedin.com/in/christopher-williams-717526319/